The Prophecy: Uprising

-The Prophecy: Uprising is a 2005 fantasy-action-horror-thriller film and the fourth installment in The Prophecy series.
+The Prophecy: Uprising is a 2005 fantasy-action-horror-thriller film film and the fourth installment in The Prophecy series.
 This chapter does not feature series regular Christopher Walken, instead starring Doug Bradley, British actor Sean Pertwee, and frequent horror film actress Kari Wuhrer in the lead roles.

 This installment continues with the tale of war between angels.
 In the first war between the angels, Lucifer was cast out of heaven and became the creator of hell.
 Soon another war between angels started.
 This time there are two camps: one faction that hates humans and wants them to fall from God's grace, and a second group that helps humans.

 Plot

 In Romania, theology student Allison has come into possession of The Lexicon, a mysterious book of prophecies that writes itself.
 This book contains a 23rd chapter of the Book of Revelation, which is still not complete.
 The last chapter depicts the end of the war of angels and the name of the Antichrist.
-One of the angels who fell with Satan, Belial (now a demon), wants this book.
+One of the angels who fell with Lucifer, Belial (now a demon), wants this book.
 Simon, a good angel, opposes him and guides Allison by taking advantage of her mental illness to speak directly to her.
 While searching for Allison and the book, and to avoid detection, Belial murders people and takes their form.

-Satan, pretending to be Interpol agent John Riegert, seeks the help of Dani Simionescu, a police officer who, as a child, provided information to the Romanian secret police about his parents.
+Lucifer, pretending to be Interpol agent John Riegert, seeks the help of Dani Simionescu, a police officer who, as a child, provided information to the Romanian secret police about his parents.
 His parents and baby sister were brought to one of the secret police headquarters and tortured.
 His baby sister got hurt and was given up for adoption.
-Satan, as Riegert, reveals that she is Allison.
+Lucifer, as Riegert, reveals that she is Allison.
 During the investigation, Riegert uses Dani to help track Belial and locate his sister.
 After the police arrest Belial's current host, Belial possesses one of Dani's coworkers, Laurel.

-After revealing himself, Satan brings Dani to the house that was the site of the inhumane tortures.
+After revealing himself, Lucifer brings Dani to the house that was the site of the inhumane tortures.
 Allison, with guidance of the voices in her head, reaches the same place, followed by Belial, as Laurel.
 It is the only place where Belial cannot hurt Allison.
-It is a place of evil, which makes it Satan's domain, and he offers Allison his protection.
-Satan explains that, for his own motives, he is willing to assist humanity, as he does not wish Belial to succeed, though he is unable or unwilling to take direct action.
+It is a place of evil, which makes it Lucifer's domain, and he offers Allison his protection.
+Lucifer explains that, for his own motives, he is willing to assist humanity, as he does not wish Belial to succeed, though he is unable or unwilling to take direct action.